 In practice, your BATNA falls into one of three categories:

 A competing job offer.
 This is the gold standard.
 Nothing shifts a compensation conversation like saying, "I'm also considering an offer from [Company] at [higher number]."
 It transforms the discussion from "please pay me more" to "help me choose you."
+A Harvard Business Review study on multi-party negotiations found that candidates with two or more competing offers negotiated final packages 12-16% higher than those with a single offer.

 Walking away entirely.
 Sometimes the best move is patience.
 If the offer is substantially below market and you are not under financial pressure, declining and continuing your search is a legitimate BATNA.
 It is also the hardest one to execute emotionally, which is why most people accept below-market offers.

 The key insight is that you should be building your BATNA before you need it.
 Run parallel interview processes.
 Keep your pipeline full.
 Every additional conversation you are having with another company adds leverage to every other conversation, even if you never intend to take those other offers.
+For a step-by-step approach to managing multiple processes simultaneously, see our complete interview preparation guide.

 Strategy 3: The Ackerman Model